wagtail/wagtail/docs/reference/pages/panels.rst

     This panel allows for the creation of a "cluster" of related objects over a join to a separate model, such as a list of related links or slides to an image carousel.

-    This is a poweful but complex feature which will take some space to cover, so we'll skip over it for now.
+    This is a powerful but complex feature which will take some space to cover, so we'll skip over it for now.
 For a full explanation on the usage of ``InlinePanel``, see :ref:`inline_panels`.

 FieldRowPanel
 -------------